core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient IV.
 Byte string containing the IV to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Replay Window.
 The replay window to verify requests and observe responses received.

+When it is understood which context is referred to (Sender Context or Recipient Context), the term "Context IV" is used to denote the IV of this context (Sender IV or Recipient IV, respectively).

 An endpoint may free up memory by not storing the Sender Key, Sender IV, Recipient Key, and Recipient IV, deriving them from the Common Context when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.